Sergio-PB/artisanai-test/infrastructure/README.md

 ### Data flow

 1. The user access the app's DNS, that redirects to the CloudFront's distribution CNAME.
-    * At the time of this writing, there's no DNS domain purchased.
+    * At the time of this writing, there's no domain purchased.
 So the user will access the distribution's DNS directly.
 2. The distribution fetches the origin's (S3 bucket) data, and serves them as a standard webserver would.
     * HTTP headers must be allowed here.
-3. The user's browser then renders the Chatbot Widget app, which sends HTTP requests to the EC2 instance public DNS
+3. The user's browser then renders the Chatbot Widget app, which sends HTTPS requests to the EC2 load balancer
-    * Whenever we purchase a DNS domain, we should also add a subdomain CNAME record to the EC2 name.
+4. The load balancer listener on port 443 redirects the request to one of the Auto Scaling EC2 instances on port 80

 ## Deploying 🛠️